Wesbest/KubernetesForEveryone/README.md

 &nbsp;

 ### Create a service
 We have our application ready, let's expose it to the outside world.
 For that we need to create a loadbalancer.
 This loadbalancer will be linked to the deployment with the use of the selectors and labels.
-Let's create a service now:
+Create a service:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/Wesbest/KubernetesForEveryone/master/Training/kubernetes_service1.yaml